Miss McIlvenna, Mrs Aslam, Mrs Anderton and Mrs Murray

 |

+English In English, we will continue to work towards our Shakespeare performance of The Tempest: by reading the play, engaging in drama activities and using our knowledge of the text to produce diary entries, poetry and suspense writing.
 How you can help your child?
 Encourage your child to read their reading book and ask them questions about the text which they are reading.
 It is important to read a variety of texts with your child.
 This can be anything from their reading books to newspapers and leaflets.
 This will help to extend your child’s vocabulary and their understanding of different text types, which will in turn help to improve their writing.

 Links to support home learning: https://student.readingplus.com/seereader/api/sec/login https://classroom.thenational.academy/subjects-by-key-stage/key-stage-2/subjects/english-grammar https://www.topmarks.co.uk/english-games/7-11-years/spelling-and-grammar